viking-saver/windows-itpro-docs/windows/security/book/security-foundation-offensive-research.md

 ## OneFuzz service

 A range of tools and techniques - such as threat modeling, static analysis, fuzz testing, and code quality checks - enable continued security value to be embedded into Windows by every engineer on the team from day one.
-Through the SDL practices, Microsoft engineers are continuously provided with actionable and up-to-date methods to improve development workflows and overall product security before the code has been released.
+Through the SDL practices, Microsoft engineers are continuously provided with actionable and up-to-date methods to improve development workflows and overall product security before the code is released.

 ## Microsoft Offensive Research and Security Engineering